On the front and the back, well, the outside and the inside.

 Robert Kraft, the owner of the New England Patriots, phone calls from you are next.

-I gotta print this out.
+Wait, I got to print this out.

-I mean here it is.
+Here it is.

-This is what Arthur Finkel, you remember Arthur Finkel says Arthur Finkelstein is credited with saying when you allow people voters, people can't when you allow people to choose between the corrupt and the stupid, they will go for the corrupt.
+Arthur Finkelstein is credited with saying, when you allow people, you voters, people can, when you allow people to choose between the corrupt and the stupid, they will go for the corrupt.

-So maybe Romney thinks that they're going to cast him as corrupt so he can beat the stupid.
+So maybe, maybe Romney thinks that they're going to cast him as corrupt so he can beat the stupid.

 Maybe he's trying to cast Obama as stupid rather than corrupt.